Atmosphere/atmosphere/README.md

 [Download the sample, rename the file without the maven version](https://oss.sonatype.org/content/repositories/snapshots/org/atmosphere/samples/)

-Atmosphere 0.8.0-RC3 is our official release, and our work in progress version is 0.8, targeted for early November 2011
+Atmosphere 0.8.0-RC3 is our official release, and our work in progress version is 0.8, targeted for end of November 2011

 If you are interested, subscribe to our mailing list (http://groups.google.com/group/atmosphere-framework) for more info!
 We are on irc.freenode.net under #atmosphere-comet